Terms of Service

 Fees means the Licence Fees and any other fees (such as training fees) in each case as set out in the Order Form;

 Frequency means the period in respect of which Licence Fees are payable as set out in the Order Form.
 This will generally be monthly, quarterly or annually in advance;

 Intellectual Property Rights means any and all rights in and/or to patents (including supplementary protection certificates), rights to inventions, copyright and related rights, trademarks, service marks, trade names and domain names, rights in get-up, rights to goodwill or to sue for passing off or unfair competition, rights in designs, rights in computer software, database rights, rights in confidential information (including know-how) and any other intellectual property rights, in each case whether registered or unregistered and including all applications (or rights to apply) for, and renewals or extensions of, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist now or in the future in any part of the world;

 Licence Fees means the fees payable in respect of the Authorised Users as set out in the Order Form;

 Licence Period means the minimum term of the agreement constituted by these Terms and the Order Form, as set out in the Order Form;

 Order Form means the order form to which these Terms are attached, and which together with the Terms forms a binding agreement between Upmail and the Client;

-Pilot means a trial period during which the Client is granted the right to a permit a pre-agreed number of Authorised Users to use the Tool, the details of which are set out in the Order Form.
+Pilot means a free trial period during which the Client is granted the right to a permit a pre-agreed number of Authorised Users to use the Tool, the details of which are set out in the Order Form.